oameed/catchall/portals/p02/README.md

-# A List of Interesting Things in EM
+# A Course in Electromagnetics

 [**A Handbook of Applied EM**](#a-handbook-of-applied-em)